eth-cscs/abcpy/doc/source/README.rst

 This imports the R function `simple_gaussian` into the Python environment.
 We need to build our own model to incorporate this R function as in the previous section.
-The only difference is the `simulate` method of the class `Gaussian'.
+The only difference is the `sample_from_distribution` method of the class `Gaussian'.

 .. automethod:: abcpy.models.Model.simulate
    :noindex: